back to search

 This tool supports the implementation of the seven key requirements outlined in the Ethics Guidelines for Trustworthy AI.
 It constitutes a checklist of reflective questions that may assist developers and users of AI to implement these principles in practice.

-Living Guidelines on the Responsible Use of Generative AI in Research (2024)
+Living Guidelines on the Responsible Use of Generative AI in Research (most recent update in 2025)

 These research-oriented guidelines are based on the 2019 guidelines and the European Code of Conduct for Research Integrity by All European Academies (ALLEA).
 These guidelines focus rather on the responsible use of GenAI (rather than its development) in research.
 It contains concrete recommendations for and regarding (1) researchers, (2) research organisations and (3) research funding organisations.